Varshi292/RoastWear/README.md

     ```

 6. **Access the App:**
-    - Open your browser and go to `http://localhost:3000`.
+    - Open your browser and go to `http://localhost:3000` for the development build, or `http://localhost:7777` for the production build.

 7. **View Documentation:**
    - Go to `http://localhost:7777/docs` to view the Swagger API documentation for the app.